Spectral bounds for certain special type of rational matrices: Main results

 \subsection{Bounds on the eigenvalues of $T(\lambda)$ using rational functions.}

 Another method for determining bounds on the eigenvalues is to use norms of the coefficient matrices of $T(\lambda)$ and define a rational function whose roots are bounds for the eigenvalues of $T(\lambda)$.
-We set out to do this in this section.
-We begin with the following lemma.
+In \cite{Pallavi-Shrinath-Sachindranath}, the authors exploit this technique to derive (only) an upper bound on the set of moduli of eigenvalues of a general rational matrix.
+We state this below (Theorem \ref{Thm-eigenvalue-rational function}) for rational matrices of the form given in Equation \ref{eqn-Standard form}, for the sake of comparison.